erikorlowski/cscie97/cscie97/asn5/design.md

 ```

 This diagram shows how a flight is first accepted by a human flight controller and then sent to the Flight Tracker module for automated processing of the flight plan, before the accept/reject decision is communicated back to the pilots.

+### Entitlement Service Integration
+The entitlement service is used to support login/logout and create user functionality for the Controller module UI.
+The entitlement service is also used to verify proper access levels for all Controller module API calls.

+### Object Persistence
+Object persistence is handled through the Hibernate framework, with API primary keys documented in the class dictionary.

+### Testing Strategy
+The module level testing for the Controller module is described below:

+* New Flight Test:
+    * A flight is proposed that is rejected by the controller
+    * A flight is proposed that is accepted by the controller and rejected by the Flight Tracker module (simulated by the testing framework)
+    * A flight is proposed that is accepted by both the controller and Flight Tracker module
+* Flight Update Test:
+    * A mandatory flight update is proposed by the Flight Tracker module
+    * An optional flight update is proposed by the Flight Tracker module and accepted by the flight controller
+    * An optional flight update is proposed by the Flight Tracker module and rejected by the flight controller
+* Sector Reassignment Test:
+    * Flight updates are send by the Flight Tracker module
+    * A flight is "dragged and dropped" by a flight controller to another sector
+    * Two sectors are merged by an administrator
+    * A sector is split by an administrator